DirectoryTree/ImapEngine.com/src/app/docs/usage/creating-draft-messages/page.md

     description: Learn how to create and manage draft email messages using ImapEngine.
 Discover how to compose, save, and send draft messages in your PHP application.
 ---

 ImapEngine allows you to create draft messages and save them to the server for later editing or sending.
-Here's how to get started:

 ## Creating a Draft Message